Sahiladevi/health_track/README.md

 xlsxwriter
 openpyxl
 xlrd
+pywin32==310; sys_platform == "win32"
+pywinpty==2.0.15; sys_platform == "win32"

 ```

 > Only the necessary libraries are included to keep things clean and lightweight.
 A virtual environment was used to avoid any conflicts and keep the setup isolated from the rest of the system.
+Windows-specific packages like pywin32 and pywinpty were added using platform markers (e.g., sys_platform == "win32") so they are only installed on Windows systems during local development.
+These are automatically skipped during deployment on Streamlit Cloud (which runs on Linux).

 ---
 ## Project Overview: What This Project Does